phip1611/tokio-js-set-interval/README.md

  * on order to compile, the callback must return the union type, i.e. `()` \
    => all actions must be done via side effects
  * again, there is **NO GUARANTEE** that the tasks will get executed \
-   (=> but useful/convenient for low priority background tasks and for the learning effect of course)
+   (=> however useful and convenient for low priority background tasks and for the learning effect of course)

 ## Trivia
-⚠ I'm not an expert in `tokio` (or async/await/futures in Rust in general) and I don't know if this follows best practises.
+I'm not an expert in `tokio` (or async/await/futures in Rust in general) and I don't know if this follows best practises.
 But it helped me to understand how `tokio` works.
-  I hope it may be helpful to some of you too. ⚠
+I hope it may be helpful to some of you too.

-The functionality itself is really simple.
-The biggest part are the convenient macros.
-I over-engineered them a little to learn more about macros.
+The functionality behind is rather simple.
+However, it took me some time to figure out what kind of input the macros should accept and how the generic arguments of the functions behind the macros need to be structured.
+Especially the `*_async!()` versions of the macros were quite complicated during the development.

-## Compatibility
+## Compatibility & MSRV
-Version 1.0.0 is developed with:
- * `tokio` @ 1.6.0 (but should also work with 1.0.0)
- * `rustc` @ 1.52.1 (but should also work with 1.45.2)
+Version 1.2.0 is developed with `tokio@1.21.0` and `rust@1.63.0`.
+The minimum supported `tokio` version is `1.0.x` and the MSRV depends on the `tokio` version.
+For the latest tokio version, the `MSRV` is `1.49.0`.